-Maria Martinez is certainly one of the best known and most influential Native potters of the 1900s.
+Maria Martinez is undoubtedly one of the best known and most influential Native potters of the 1900s.
 She became famous for her creative pottery as well as traveling to museums, World Fairs, and other events throughout her lifetime to promote Pueblo pottery.

 Maria learned to make pottery from her aunt Nicolasa Montoya.
-Around 1919-1920, Maria and her husband Julian Martinez created the process for the “black-on-black” style of pottery.
+Around 1919-1920, Maria and her husband Julian Martinez, created the process for the "black-on-black" style of pottery.
 This unique process allowed matte designs to be painted on a stone polished surface and the entire piece to be fired black.
-At the time, this unique and distinctive style of pottery quickly became a success and by 1922 was made by nearly every potter at San Ildefonso Pueblo.
+At the time, this unique and distinctive style of pottery quickly became a success, and by 1922 was made by nearly every potter at San Ildefonso Pueblo.
 It helped to change the economy of the Pueblo as pottery became a successful career.

 Maria Martinez was the subject of several books during her career.
 Alice Marriot wrote the book, "Maria: The Potter of San Ildefonso" in 1948.
 Richard Spivey also wrote a book on her entitled, "Maria."
 Both were essential additions to the collector knowledge of this vital potter.
 Maria was also the subject of numerous museum exhibitions.
 Her pottery can be found around the world in various museum permanent collections.

 Today, Maria's descendants include Barbara Gonzales, Cavan Gonzales, and Marvin Martinez, who all continue to make traditional San Ildefonso pottery.
 Jarrod Da is known for his modernist paintings.